awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 --==BOUNDARY==--
 ```

-If you have created the `ECS-CloudWatchLogs` policy and attached it to your `ecsInstanceRole` as described in [CloudWatch Logs IAM Policy](#cwl_iam_policy), then you can add the above user data block to any container instances that you launch manually, or you can add it to an Auto Scaling launch configuration, and your container instances that are launched with this user data will begin sending their log data to CloudWatch Logs as soon as they launch\.
+If you have created the `ECS-CloudWatchLogs` policy and attached it to your `ecsInstanceRole` as described in [CloudWatch Logs IAM Policy](#cwl_iam_policy), then you can add the above user data block to any container instances that you launch manually\.
+You can also add it to an Auto Scaling launch configuration\.
+Your container instances that are launched with this user data begin sending their log data to CloudWatch Logs as soon as they launch\.
 For more information, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.